Per-Scholas-Org/onboarding-evaluations/mod1.md

 4. Clarity and organization of the report

 *Note: Remember to provide clear instructions in your repository's README file on how to set up and run your application locally.*

+# Not for the faint of heart

+## Hungry For More

+Are you finding this project more straightforward than you expected?
+Great, that means you're ready for a bigger challenge!
+Here are some ways you can take this project to the next level:

+### Enhance the Backend
+1. **Implement User Authentication**: Use technologies like JWT (JSON Web Token) or Passport.js to allow users to sign up, log in, and manage their own unique to-do lists.
+2. **Advanced Database Interactions**: Enhance your MongoDB interactions by implementing more complex queries or aggregations.
+Create dynamic queries based on user inputs.
+3. **API Versioning**: Implement API versioning in your application to make your backend more robust and scalable.
+This will help in managing future changes to your API.

+### Enhance the Frontend
+4. **Implement State Management**: If you haven't done so already, consider integrating a state management library like Redux.
+This will make managing your application state easier as it scales.
+5. **User Interface (UI) Improvements**: Improve your application's UI by incorporating a UI framework like Material-UI or Bootstrap.
+Also consider adding loading spinners, error messages, and form validations.
+6. **Unit Testing**: Use a testing library, such as Jest, to write unit tests for your React components.
+This will ensure your frontend is working as expected and make your application more maintainable.

+### DevOps
+7. **Dockerize your Application**: Dockerize your MERN Stack application to ensure it can be run in any environment without any compatibility issues.
+8. **Deploy your Application**: Deploy your application to a cloud platform like Heroku or AWS.
+This will allow you to share your application with others and gain experience in deployment and continuous integration.

+### Documentation
+9. **Improve your Documentation**: Write detailed documentation explaining how each part of your application works.
+This could include code comments, a comprehensive README, API documentation, or even a video walkthrough.

+### Follow Best Practices
+10. **Code Linting**: Implement code linting to make sure your code adheres to best practices.
+Tools like ESLint can help you with this.
+11. **Security**: Implement security best practices in your application.
+This might include securing your endpoints, sanitizing user inputs, and handling errors properly.

+Remember, the goal is not just to complete the task but to learn and challenge yourself.
+Good luck!